istarkov/pbl/README.md

 # pbl

-`pbl` allows you to make fast and easy deployment of your Docker powered applications and services.
+`pbl` gives users the ability to make fast and easy deployment of their Docker powered applications and services onto their server.
-Any directory that contains a Dockerfile can be deployed with one command: `pbl`.
+Any directory that contains a Dockerfile can be deployed with just one command: `pbl`.

-Every time you deploy a project, `pbl` (by default) will provide you immediately with a new unique URL.
+Every time a user deploys a project, `pbl` (by default), will immediately provide a new unique URL.
-Until build process will be finished, full-featured view-only terminal with all the build process output will be available at provided URL.
+While the build process runs, a full-featured, view-only terminal with all the build process output will be available at the provided URL.

-If build process was finished successfully the app itself will be available at same URL, otherwise terminal with build process output and error will be available.
+If the build process is successful, the app itself will become available at the same URL, otherwise the terminal with the build process output and error(s) will remain available.

 ## Client install

 ### Prerequisites

-To make it work you need to have nodejs installed on the client machine.
+To make pbl work, nodejs needs to be installed on the client machine.

 ### Install